 This gigantic yellow sandstone structure looms over the town, telling a tale of war and rivalry in the desert.
 Founded around 1155 by a Rajput prince, Roa Rawal Jaisal, it was originally surrounded by an outer wall, 4.5 km long.

 From the walls of the fort proper, we have a marvellous view over the town.
 In the old days, the walls were fortified by 99 ramparts, constructed to defend the king and his people.
 From these ramparts, soldiers would roll large stone balls and long stone cylinders over the edge, crushing many enemies, who were trying to scale the walls of the fort.
 Still today, many of these balls remain on the walls.

 Early in the 18th Century, people began building houses within the outer fort walls, and today most of the town is situated here.
 Inside the fort proper, most of the area is also occupied by residential houses.

 Many mansions in Jaisalmer, called havelis, are built from blocks of yellow sandstone, carved into the most intricate patterns.
-On more humble dwellings, paintings of Ganesh, Krishna, and other Hindu gods often adorn the walls, and many doors are painted in bright colours.
-Over the door, you often see a brass bird, on which is written Welcome.
-(Read more about Hindu gods – and about Hinduism in general – on this website, see Religion: Hinduism.)
+On more humble dwellings, paintings of Ganesh, Krishna, and other Hindu gods often adorn the walls. – You may read more about Hindu gods on the page Religion: Hinduism.